Please take time to review our virtual information session for complete information on the changes to the program:

 |Exam Period||AHIMA National Mean||TCC HIM Program|

-Q: I have a criminal record, should I still consider taking the HIT program?
+Q: I have a criminal record, should I still consider taking the HIT degree program?

-Q: Does the TCC HIT program have an Advisory Committee?
+Q: Does the TCC HIT degree program have an Advisory Committee?

 A: Yes - we have a very active Advisory Committee that meets bi-annually.
 Membership on our advisory committe includes individuals from the following local employers: